-Editor in Chief, International of Technology Assessment in Health Care, Wendy Babidge (Australia)
+Editor in Chief, International Journal of Technology Assessment in Health Care, Wendy Babidge (Australia)

-Wendy Babidge is Director of the Research, Audit and Academic Surgery Division of the Royal Australasian College of Surgeons.
-This role was established in 2005 after the expansion of research and audit activities in the Division, following the establishment of the Australian Safety and Efficacy Register of New Interventional Procedures-Surgical (ASERNIP- S) in 1998.
+Wendy Babidge is General Manager of Research, Audit and Academic Surgery at the Royal Australasian College of Surgeons.
+This includes the Australian Safety and Efficacy Register of New Interventional Procedures-Surgical (ASERNIP- S) Health Technology Assessment group, which was established in 1998.

 Wendy has an Honours Degree in Biotechnology, a PhD from the University of Adelaide and a Graduate Diploma in Business.
-She is a Graduate of the Australian Institute of Company Directors, a Fellow of the Australian Institute of Management and an Associate Professor of the University of Adelaide.
+She is a Graduate of the Australian Institute of Company Directors and an Associate Professor of the University of Adelaide.

-Wendy is the past Chair of the International Network of Agencies for Health Technology Assessment (INAHTA) Board and, following several years as a Deputy Editor for the International Journal of Technology Assessment in Health Care was appointed as the Editor-in-Chief in 2016.
+Wendy is a past Chair of the International Network of Agencies for Health Technology Assessment (INAHTA) Board and Editor-in-Chief HTAi’s journal, the International Journal of Technology Assessment in Health Care.